springernature/frontend-playbook/security/README.md

 Your site *is* at risk.

-Another common misconception that security doesn't matter much for frontend technologies, and that security is a job just for backend developers and network people. **This is not true.**
+Another common misconception is that security doesn't matter much for frontend technologies, and that security is a job just for backend developers and network people. **This is not true.**

 Client-side technologies can be misused to:
  - distribute malware.